Come see our new location!

 Together with his wife Nisha Supahan, they purchased Hawthorne Ink in 2016 and worked to turn it in to Tattoo 34 on Hawthorne.
 An inclusive, welcoming space that many have commented has a great vibe.
 They have a solid team of tattoo artists who are talented in many different styles of tattooing and are also amazing humans.
 The tattoo artists they choose for their shop are caring people who are down to earth and easy to talk to.

 Tattoo 34 in a proud, minority-owned, women-owned, family business.
 Nisha is Native American and enrolled in the Karuk Tribe of California (and Scottish).
 Toby is African American (Black), Native American and First Nations, he is a member of West Bank (Okanagan).
-Tattoo 34 is as far as we know, the only Native-owned tattoo shop in Portland, OR.
-Maybe the only minority-owned (POC) tattoo shop as well.
+Tattoo 34 is as far as we know, the only Native-owned tattoo shop in Portland, OR and it is one of the only minority-owned (POC/BIPOC) tattoo shops.
 If you have info, statistics or history on this, Nisha would love to know!

 Another write up of Toby’s story can be found here through Prosper Portland and Mercatus (an online platform to highlight entrepreneurs of color).